Apurva-3003/BMI-Calculator/README.md

-# bmi_calculator
+# BMI Calculator

-A new Flutter application which calculates the user's bmi
+A new Flutter application with a beautiful UI which calculates the user's bmi.
+Check to see if you're normal by universal standards.:-)

 Can be deployed on all device (android / ios)